-Responsibilities/duties
+Responsibilities

-- The post-holder will have the opportunity to teach.
-This may include lecturing, small group teaching, and tutoring of undergraduates and graduate students. - Manage own academic research and administrative activities.
-This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines - Adapt existing and develop new scientific techniques and experimental protocols using high-performance, server-based computing systems - Test hypotheses and analyse scientific data from a variety of sources, reviewing and refining working hypotheses as appropriate - Contribute ideas for new research projects - Collaborate in the preparation of scientific reports and journal articles and occasionally present papers and posters - Represent the research group at external meetings/seminars, either with other members of the group or alone - Collaborate with colleagues in partner institutions, in the UK and internationally
+- Manage own academic research and administrative activities.
+This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines - Adapt existing and develop new scientific techniques and experimental protocols - Test hypotheses and analyse scientific data from a variety of sources, reviewing and refining working hypotheses as appropriate - Contribute ideas for new research projects - Develop ideas for generating research income, and present detailed research proposals to senior researchers - Collaborate in the preparation of scientific reports and journal articles and occasionally present papers and posters - Use specialist scientific equipment in a laboratory environment - Act as a source of information and advice to other members of the group on scientific protocols and experimental techniques - Represent the research group at external meetings/seminars, either with other members of the group or alone - Carry out collaborative projects with colleagues in partner institutions, and research groups - The post-holder will have the opportunity to teach.
+This may include lecturing, small group teaching, and tutoring of undergraduates and graduate students.